SAMPATHI-SRIKANTH/exploding-kitten-game-frontend/README.md

 - `/game`: Game page to play the Exploding Kittens game.
 -  Save game using save game button then user came where he left game
 -  Exit Game using exit game button

+##   Rules
+- If the card drawn from the deck is a cat card, then the card is removed from the deck.
+- If the card is exploding kitten (bomb) then the player loses the game.
+- If the card is a defusing card, then the card is removed from the deck.
+This card can be used to defuse one bomb that may come in subsequent cards drawn from the deck.
+- If the card is a shuffle card, then the game is restarted and the deck is filled with 5 cards again.

 ## API Documentation